Skip to content

 Troubleshooting > Clear cache in Safari

-Clearing Safari’s browser cache on Mac computers and iOS devices removes temporary files that may cause loading problems and display issues with Tallyfy by accessing Safari settings and using the Empty Caches option or Clear History and Website Data feature.
+Clearing Safari’s browser cache on Mac and iOS devices removes corrupted temporary files that can cause loading problems and display issues in Tallyfy by enabling the Develop menu or using Privacy settings on Mac and accessing Safari settings on iOS devices.

 Miscellaneous > Troubleshooting